Attitude Era: The Brothers of Destruction (The Undertaker and Kane)

-The Undertaker and Kane briefly reformed The Brothers of Destruction in the summer of 2000; at this time, Undertaker had recently taken on the "American Badass" biker persona instead of the satanic character he had portrayed previously.
-Now faces, the two challenged then-Tag Team Champions Edge and Christian for the titles on an episode of Raw, but due to interference from Kurt Angle, they were disqualified, meaning they didn't win the titles.
-On the August 14 episode of Raw, Undertaker faced Chris Benoit in a match where Kane turned heel on Undertaker by chokeslamming him through the ring, and the two feuded with each other once again.
-This culminated in a match at SummerSlam, which resulted in a no contest when Undertaker unmasked Kane, causing him to flee the ring.
-On April 19, 2001, episode of SmackDown!
+The Undertaker and Kane briefly reformed The Brothers of Destruction in the summer of 2000; at this time, The Undertaker had recently taken on the "American Badass" biker persona instead of the satanic character he had portrayed previously.
+Now faces, the two challenged then-WWF Tag Team Champions Edge and Christian for the titles on an episode of Raw, but due to interference from Kurt Angle, they were disqualified, meaning they didn't win the titles.
+On the August 14 episode of Raw, The Undertaker faced Chris Benoit in a match where Kane turned heel on The Undertaker by chokeslamming him through the ring, and the two feuded with each other once again.
+This culminated in a match at SummerSlam, which resulted in a no contest when The Undertaker unmasked Kane, causing him to flee the ring.
+On the April 19, 2001, episode of SmackDown!
 The Undertaker and Kane defeated Edge and Christian in a no disqualification tag team match to win the WWF Tag Team Championship.